Bartholomey/the_lake_redoubt/julija/05_chapter_five.md

 *Symmetry Stranger replies that I am something profoundly broken, yet also something that keeps on moving.
 Something that should be catalogued, and not conformed or understood.*

 My reply: “You mentioned drowning earlier.
-So you would have no problem if I went to the bottom?
-If someone attacked me: what would you do?”
+So you would have no problem if I went to the bottom?”

 *Symmetry Stranger replies that even though he does not like me, I am a rare thing, and rare things should be preserved, as the world is too monotonous.
 And that, at the end of the day, life and existence do not depend on mathematics.*